peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 * Image Quality
     When converting some of the coin images so they have transparent backgrounds it resulted in a blurred edge that can be seen in some of the images on the site.
-Higher quality images need to be resoured to fix this issue.
+Higher quality images need to be resourced to fix this issue.